Scalextric

-Scalextric is a brand of slot car racing sets which first appeared in the late 1950s.
-The Scalextric were first invented by engineer B. Fred Francis, when he added an electric motor to the Scalex tin cars that were produced by Minimodels Ltd, his own company The first "Scalextric" were first made in Havant, Hampshire, in 1956.
+Scalextric is a British brand of slot car racing sets which first appeared in the late 1950s.
+Scalextric was invented by engineer B. Fred Francis, when he added an electric motor to the Scalex tin cars that were produced by Minimodels Ltd, his own company.
+The first "Scalextric" were made in Havant, Hampshire, in 1956.
+Hornby Hobbies acquired the company in 1968.

-The brand is currently owned and distributed by Hornby.

 History

 The forerunner to Scalextric was Scalex, which Francis first produced through the company Minimodels Ltd which he had founded in 1947.
 The company was based in London and made tinplate toys and models.
 Early products included the Startex toy car range and the very popular Scalex, which was introduced in 1952.
 Scalex was a range of toy racing cars with clockwork motors which were activated by pulling out the steering wheel.

+The first model in the Scalex line was the Jaguar XK120.
+These 1:32 scale models had some unique features, including a clockwork motor which was not wound by a key but by a 'fifth wheel' device.
+This wheel is found under the chassis behind the front axle, and works by pressing the car down on a hard surface and being pulled backwards.
+This wound the clockwork motor and when the car was released it shot forward at speed.
+The Scalex range expanded to include six cars: the MG TF, Austin-Healey 100, Aston Martin DB2, Jaguar 2.4 Saloon, Maserati 250F and Ferrari 375.
+The last two were in a slightly different 1:28 scale.
+Later cars also featured a steerable front axle which could be set at an angle and the cars would then run in an arc.

 In 1952, Minimodels moved to a larger factory in New Lane, Havant to meet the growing demand for the toy cars.
 At the peak of its popularity, over 7,000 Scalex models were being produced weekly.
 By 1956, the novelty of clockwork racing cars had worn off and sales began to fall.
 Eventually the future of the company and its one hundred employees was threatened.